ramuunnava/assignment2-UNNAVA/README.md

 # assignment2-UNNAVA
 # ramu unnava
-## my favourite is jayalalitha memorial museum
+## my favourite is jayalalitha memorial mueseum
 its my **favourite** because it's in the sea coast.it is in **chennai**.
 There are different things to see such as statues and life story of jayalalitha and mainly The **Beach**.
 ***
 Section with an ordered list.